sainath-1999/nodeDev/README.md

 - userAuth Middleware
 - Add the userAuth middle ware in profile and a new sendConnection Request API
 - set the expiry of JWT token and cookies for the 7 days like your wish

+------------Episode 11 | Diving into the APIs and express Router--------------

+- Expore tinder APIs
+- Create a list of all API you can think of in DEv Tinder
+- Group multiple routes under tge reective routers
+- Read documentation for express.Router
+- Create routes folder for managing auth, profile, request routers
+- Create authRouter, profileRouter, requestRouter
+- Import these routers in app.js